silverlogic/PicksApp/CONTRIBUTING.md

 Tests are written using XCTest, KIF, and OHHTTPStubs.
 Unit tests can be found in the `BaseAppV2UnitTests` directory.
 Integration tests can be found in the `BaseAppV2IntegrationTests` directory.

-All for all new features added and implemented, all code **must** be accompanied by unit tests, integration tests or both depending on the type of feature being implemented.
+For all new features added and implemented, all code **must** be accompanied by unit tests, integration tests or both depending on the type of feature being implemented.

 #### Definitions